Applications for Mary MacKillop Today’s Community Grants Program 2020 funding round OPEN 29 July 2019.

 - Remote communities (serviced by small organisations providing important services) are more empowered to actively participate in broader society.

-- The most vulnerable groups including women who are homeless, refugees and asylum seekers become more empowered to engage in more socio-economic activity.
+- The most vulnerable groups including women who are homeless, people living with disability, refugees and asylum seekers become more empowered to engage in more socio-economic activity.

 How to help